Providing help and creating hope in Maine

 History of Catholic Charities Maine

-The mission of Catholic Charities Maine is one as old as the Church itself.
-In the Diocese of Portland, Catholic Charities Maine is the most recent name applied to the Catholic Church’s works of mercy and social action and was changed from Diocesan Human Relations Services in 1992.
-The Agency’s history demonstrates how the local church adapts to changing times and conditions, and highlights the many devoted individuals who carry out the work of compassion in season and out of season.
+The mission of Catholic Charities Maine is a mission as old as the Church itself.
+It is a mission that all are called to share.
+This mission is exemplified by people such as St. Francis of Assisi, St. Vincent de Paul, and St. Martin de Porres.
+In our own time there are also examples such as St. Frances X. Cabrini, St. Elizabeth Ann Seton, and St. Katharine Drexel as well as the lives of Dorothy Day, St. Theresa of Calcutta, and Sr. Thea Bowman.
+All of them challenge us to deeper identification with and commitment to people living in poverty.
+In the Diocese of Portland, Catholic Charities Maine is only the most recent name applied to the Catholic Church’s works of mercy and social action.
+(The name was changed from Diocesan Human Relations Services in 1992.)
+The Agency’s history demonstrates how the local church adapts to changing times and conditions and highlights the many devoted individuals who carry out the work of compassion in season and out of season.

 Love Made Real — Early Years in the Diocese of Portland